qmachine/qmachine/docs/rack-app.rst

 project repository.
 It uses the `sqlite3 gem`_ to provide persistent storage in a self-contained manner.

-A prebuilt sandbox for testing on localhost is available here_.
+An outdated (but prebuilt!) sandbox for testing on localhost is available here_.
 To use it, download the tarball and extract its contents.
 Then, from within the new directory,
 ::

-    $ bundle install
+    $ bundle install --all
     $ bundle exec rackup

 If you don't already have Bundler_ installed, you can install it via